Grade Level

 This lesson, which includes a scavenger hunt, illuminates how ground-mounted solar can offer the double benefit of (1) generating clean, renewable energy and (2) creating a habitat for important pollinators.

-National Energy Education Development (NEED) Solar Curriculum
+Cover Image for National Energy Education Development (NEED) Solar Curriculum

 Source: National Energy Education Development (NEED)